Best Shopify Heatmap Apps: 12 Tools Tested for Performance in 2026

 Best for: Stores wanting a real-time analytics dashboard with heatmap capabilities as a secondary feature.

-Pricing: Free plan for up to 2,000 pageviews/month; paid plans start at $10/month.
+Pricing: Free plan for below 2,000 pageviews/month; paid plans start at $10/month.

 11. UXtweak